PearAndPig/wargame-tournament-tracker/README.md

-# wargame-tournament-tracker
+# Wargame Tournament Tracker
-A tournament tracker for wargaming
+A tournament tracker for wargaming.
+This will primarily be designed with the Middle Earth Strategy Battle Game (MESBG) in mind, however is intended to be